agilbert1412/Archipelago.Gifting.Net/README.md

 ## Processing a Gift

-If you wish to, you can use a generic handler to process the traits of the gifts you receive to get the closest gift according to their traits.
-This shouldn't be the only way to process gifts but it is a fallback method to handle gifts that don't have a specific handling

-To initialize it, you need to register one by one everything that could be received.
-Results can be of any type but the valid types should be precised as generic parameter of the class.
+Games can choose to process gifts as they wish.
+They can use the item name, they can use the traits, or any combination of both.
+Usually, gifts that come from the same game can be parsed by name for maximum accuracy, but within reason, games should try to understand items from other games too.

+Parsing by traits can be done however you wish.
+But the library offers a generic handler, called a "CloseTraitParser", that will allow you a simple, decent parsing system for traits into items from your game.

+To use it, you must first initialize it, and then register every one of your possible receivable gifts in the parser, with their traits.
+This list can come directly from the gifts you can send other players, or all in-game items, or any set you wish.
+But every item should have traits.
+The more items you have, the more traits you will need on the average item to get accurate parsing.

+For example, if you have 10 items that all have the same traits, the Parser will not be able to distinguish them.
+The "Perfect" item list has every item with distinct traits.
+But even an imperfect list will work.

+Your items can be any type you want, and the class is build as a generic so that you can tell it what types are your items.
+In the following example, the type `string` is used and the game is presumed to freely create items by name.

-BKTreeCloseTraitParser is currently the only implementation of ICloseTraitParser In the following examples, the chosen type was string, but it could have been anything
+BKTreeCloseTraitParser is currently the only implementation of ICloseTraitParser, other implementations can be created by consumers of the API.

 ```cs
 ICloseTraitParser<string> closeTraitParser = new BKTreeCloseTraitParser<string>();